Cancer of the Uterus

-Brachytherapy does not need any anaesthetic, and each treatment session usually takes only 20−30 minutes.
-You are likely to have 3–6 treatment sessions as an outpatient over 1−2 weeks.
+This type of brachytherapy does not need any anaesthetic.
+Each treatment session usually takes only 20–30 minutes.
+You are likely to have 3–6 treatment sessions as an outpatient over 1–2 weeks.

-If a hysterectomy has not been done and radiation is given as the main treatment, the internal radiation therapy may involve an applicator being placed inside the uterus.
-This is done under general anaesthetic or sedation, and may require a short hospital stay.
+If you are having radiation therapy as the main treatment and haven’t had a hysterectomy, the internal radiation therapy may involve placing an applicator inside the uterus.
+This is done under anaesthetic or sedation, and may require a short hospital stay.

 External beam radiation therapy

-You will probably have EBRT sessions from Monday to Friday for 4–6 weeks.
-You usually receive this treatment as an outpatient and won’t need to stay in hospital.
-It’s very important that you attend all of your scheduled sessions to ensure you receive enough radiation to kill the cancer cells or relieve symptoms.
+You will probably have EBRT as daily treatments, Monday to Friday, for 4–6 weeks as an outpatient.
+It’s very important that you attend all of your scheduled sessions to ensure you receive enough radiation to make the treatment effective.

 Side effects of radiation therapy

-The side effects you experience will vary depending on the type of radiation, the dose of radiation and the areas treated.
+The side effects you experience will vary depending on the type and dose of radiation, and the areas treated.
 Brachytherapy tends to have fewer side effects than EBRT.
 Side effects often get worse during treatment and just after the course of treatment has ended.
 They usually get better within weeks, through some may continue for longer.
 Some side effects may not show up until many months or years after treatment.
 These are called late effects.